ODI format under review: ICC considers changing the two-ball rule

 The proposal is under review, with member boards expected to provide feedback by the end of the month.

 A change in the Test cricket format is also brewing as they try to implement the 60-second stop clock.
-That decision is brought upon to combat slow over-rates.
+That decision is brought about to combat slow over-rates.
 This rule, already in place in T20Is and ODIs, will penalise teams running behind.